-The losses from HMS Hood actually amounted to over fourteen hundred and had a shattering effect upon public morale.
-The Allies were worried about the threat of further conflict.
+Losses from HMS Hood actually amounted to over fourteen hundred.
+This had a shattering effect upon public morale and the Allies were worried about the threat of further conflict.

 The Battle of Crete had begun on May 20, when German paratroopers invaded the island.
-The Allies, not to mention the local civilians, put up a good defence, resulting in heavy casualties for the enemy.
+Putting up a good defence, the Allies, not to mention the local civilians, inflicted heavy casualties for the enemy.
 The Germans, capturing a strategic airfield and therefore bringing in supplies, were able to fight back.
 Crete had been in the hands of the Allied forces since 1940 and the Royal Navy were able to take advantage of its excellent harbours.
 The RAF, feeling the threat, moved planes to Alexandria.
 An airborne assault clinched victory for Germany.

 Convoy EC24, comprising thirty-five ships, came from Southend.
 They passed Sheringham Buoy in the early hours of the next morning, May 25, ahead of schedule.
 At 1015, the log book reports, a generator had burnt out but they carried on, reaching Flamborough Head at 1:15pm.
 Here, Vanessa, having completed her task of looking after Osiris, left the convoy and, as the voyage continued, a number of ships left or joined the group.
 Visibility was poor during the day, fog causing ships to lose their course.
 By nightfall they had passed the buoy at Hartlepool.
 During the evening of the next day, May 26, a diving operation was performed successfully near East Bell Rock.
 Keeping in the company of the escort, Osiris continued her voyage.